 A colonoscopy including polyp removal — the most common method of colon cancer screening — can reduce the risk of dying from colon cancer by more than 90%.
-At Long Island Gastroenterology Specialists, with offices in North Wantagh, South Wantagh, and Garden City, New York, expert gastroenterologists work as a team to provide convenient colon cancer screening.
+At Long Island Gastroenterology Specialists, with offices in North Wantagh, and South Wantagh, New York, expert gastroenterologists work as a team to provide convenient colon cancer screening.
 This testing can save your life, so if you’re over 50 or have a family history of colon cancer, call the office nearest to you or click the provided link to schedule your colonoscopy now.

 Colon cancer screening is testing that checks for cancer or potentially precancerous growths (polyps) in your large intestine.
 There are several types of colon cancer screening, including: